rajilateef/rajilateef/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Cart Api's using Nestjs with Nodejs
+- 🔭 I’m currently working on ...numerous project with stacks like laravel/nodejs/react/vuejs
-- 🌱 I’m currently learning ...Nestjs and GraphQl
+- 🌱 I’m currently on a learning cord for improvement in my tech career...
-- 👯 I’m looking to collaborate on ...Project
+- 👯 I’m open to collaborate on ...Project
-- 🤔 I’m looking for help with ...Backend Implementation
+- 🤔 I’m open to help with ...Backend Implementation
 - 💬 Ask me about ...My progress in my learning and innovation
 - 📫 How to reach me: ...rajilateef.rl@gmail.com and +2348175412933
 - 😄 Hobbies: Travelling, surfing the internet, Reading, Coding !importanta